-Sandberg Mini Touchpad keyboard review
+Sandberg Mini Touchpad keyboard

 The Sandberg Mini touchpad is a compact wireless keyboard designed for home theatre PCs and armchair computing.
 Very handy for those who like to relax while they surf the web.